Table of Contents

 A Data Governance (DG) roadmap will bring together your drivers, priorities, team members, and capacity and determine how governance will work to drive your organization’s overall data strategy.
 It will enable you to create realistic goals, define roles, set milestones, and prepare to remove barriers.

 As with any significant enterprise commitment, you must have a clear and workable plan for your company's data governance initiative.
-This plan is best described as a roadmap and must incorporate your intentions and strategies and recognize your data maturity and capacity.
+This plan is best described as a data governance implementation roadmap and must incorporate your intentions and strategies while recognizing your data maturity and capacity.

 A Data Governance (DG) roadmap will bring together your drivers, priorities, team members, and capacity and determine how governance will work to drive your organization’s overall data strategy.
 It will enable you to create realistic goals, define roles, set milestones, and prepare to remove barriers.

 As with any significant enterprise commitment, you must have a clear and workable plan for your company's data governance initiative.
-This plan is best described as a roadmap and must incorporate your intentions and strategies and recognize your data maturity and capacity.
+This plan is best described as a data governance implementation roadmap and must incorporate your intentions and strategies while recognizing your data maturity and capacity.

-This blog will explain what a roadmap is, why you need one, how to build one, identify your milestones and mitigate barriers.
+This blog will explain what a data governance strategy and roadmap is, why you need one, how to build one, identify your milestones, and mitigate barriers.
 You'll learn how a sound data governance strategy will set you up for success and the steps that you need to take to construct a roadmap that will instill a culture of data-driven innovation in your organization.

 Successful Data Governance: Critical for Today’s Business